amosbastian/understat/docs/source/classes/understat.rst

 .. automethod:: understat.Understat.get_teams

-It returns all the information for the teams in a given league.
+It returns all the information for the teams in a given league, in a given season.
 Basically it is all the information that is shown in the league's table, as shown in the screenshot below

 .. image:: https://i.imgur.com/tQO7cnO.png